I’m having a conflict of interest at the moment. The Stanley Cup Finals end in June, so what happens if there is a game on the night of prom?

 The problem I have isn’t all that much of a dance thing; it’s more about everything else attached to prom.
 To be honest, I’m not a bad dancer for a Caucasian teenager, but it bothers me that prom isn’t about that three or four hours of dancing anymore.

 People make a big deal out of prom.
 They will spend hundreds of dollars on dresses, limos, hotel rooms and God knows what else.
 People make entire weekends out of this.
 It’s amazing to me that prom went from a Friday night dance to a weekend of partying, craziness and sometimes camping in Canada.
 What?

 So why can’t I watch a hockey game, right?

 OK, so maybe it’s not about the hockey game, but I just don’t see what the big deal is.
 On the following Monday everyone will hate each other for some sort of limo problem or dinner seating conflict, and someone will get shafted and left out of plans.
 Not exactly the best setting to solidify those “Best Friends Forever” pledges, huh?

 High school students debate the importance of prom

-- TOM'S CORNER: From the Automotive News Desk at America's Car Show The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
+- TOM'S CORNER: Bringing your own parts to repair shop is a bad idea The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
 Tom's Corner will appear in Thursday's editions.

-- TOM'S CORNER: Tom dispenses shock and strut wisdom The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
+- TOM'S CORNER: An update on the technology of electric vehicles The Gazette has partnered with local automotive expert Tom Torbjornsen to publish his weekly national column.
 Tom's Corner will appear in Thursday's editions.